-I am almost at the finish line to Christmas – having completed wrapping all the gifts I bought to give this year, I feel I can now sit back and enjoy the holidays.
+I am almost at the finish line to Christmas – having completed wrapping presents that I bought to give to family and friends this year, I feel I can now sit back and enjoy the holidays.

 I worked for Nordstrom’s one Christmas many years ago.
 They kept all the holiday décor simple.
 It was what I call, elegantly simple or simply elegant.
 Either way you look at it – it was beautiful.
 They used tulle for gift box bows and since then, I have used tulle as a fast and elegant way to embellish a gift.